 Read also: Our guide on the best 10/22 receivers.

 In the next sections, we’ll discuss what the chassis is and the top qualities that you should look for in an upgraded model.

-To put it simply, the chassis is the part of the Ruger 10/22 that is designed to hold the feeding mechanism in place.
-It can greatly improve both the durability and the accuracy of your 10/22 rifle depending on the specific chassis that you choose.
+The chassis is the part of the Ruger 10/22 designed to hold the feeding mechanism in place.
+It can greatly improve both the durability and the accuracy of your 10/22 rifle, depending on the specific chassis that you choose.

 Granted, when you first buy a 10/22 it will already come with a chassis installed on it out of the box.
 But the point to spending the money on an extra chassis is to improve the performance of your rifle.

 Take note that the 10/22 is already a solidly built rifle and available at an affordable price point.
 The chassis that is installed on it by the factory is already well made and will work well.
 In other words, don’t feel pressured to spend the extra money on another chassis if you don’t want to.
 A chassis for the 10/22 will most likely be very expensive and can sometimes cost just as much as the gun itself depending on the model.